 It’s also been remarkably prescient for all involved, as mainstream British culture has been rapidly, if belatedly, waking up to the challenges of Global Warming and environmental issues in general over the past two years.
-Inevitably, this is influencing the BSF programme, with a new groundswell realisation across the sector that there is a ˜once in a generation” opportunity to green the entire schools estate, given the programmes ongoing 10/15 year commitment to the school building stock being either replaced or rebuilt to twenty-first century standards.
+Inevitably, this is influencing the BSF programme, with a new groundswell realisation across the sector that there is a ‘once in a generation’ opportunity to green the entire schools’ estate, given the programmes ongoing 10 to 15 year commitment to the school building stock being either replaced or rebuilt to twenty-first century standards.

 The building employs natural ventilation techniques to keep it at optimum levels of heat and coolth, entering through controlled opening and closing of facade and roof windows by a Building Management System.
 Even if this is supported by biomass boiler for differing seasonal heating levels, for White-Design natural lighting and ventilation are an important article of faith, committed to delivering naturally lit and ventilated buildings where humans matter, rather than, as they put it, machines for living in.

-Kingsmead schools appreciation of these natural features, is underlined by the use of timber, giving the school the feeling of warmth characteristic of this renewable material.
+Kingsmead school’s appreciation of these natural features is underlined by the amply visible timber, giving the school the feeling of warmth.
 The sustainability dimension is also immediately evident in many other instances throughout the building.
 This is because White-Design’s approach to school buildings seeks to draw out the sustainability elements as learning and teaching instrument instruments, supporting children becoming aware of how different aspects of a sustainable building work.
-So while the inverted roof holds a £28,000 photovoltaic solar energy array, as well as 4 Solartwin water panels (heating an anticipated 30% of the schools water needs) and a Sustainable Urban Drainage System (SUDS) rainwater run-off system, far more interesting for the children is a vertical perspex pipe in the foyer reception area, through which the rainwater runs through before being re-used in other parts of the building in the toilets, vividly demonstrating to the children exactly how much run-off there is and how it is being re-used.
+So while the inverted roof holds a £28,000 photovoltaic solar energy array, as well as four Solartwin water panels (heating an anticipated 30% of the schools water needs) and a Sustainable Urban Drainage System (SUDS) rainwater run-off system, far more interesting for the children is a vertical perspex pipe in the foyer reception area, through which the rainwater runs through before being re-used in other parts of the building in the toilets, vividly demonstrating to the children exactly how much run-off there is and how it is being re-used.

 Similarly, along the corridor is an electronic measuring device showing how much water is being collected, while in the adjacent library a Solartwin panel has been donated by the manufacturers providing tactile firsthand experience of how this piece of kit works.